IllIIlIl/IllIIlIl.github.io/ezv2/index.md

 }
 </style>

-# 🔧 Generator Activation Protocol
+# Hipower Systems Generator Activation
 **Document ID:** HGC-OPS-ACT1600
 **Revision:** 2.1
-**Confidential – Authorized Personnel Only**

-This document outlines the correct startup procedure for models using Hipower Systems Generator Configuration Codes.
+This document outlines the correct startup procedure for any model of Hipower Systems Generator.
 Use the model number and provided reference chart to determine which actions to perform.

 ⚠️ **Incorrect steps may result in failure to initialize or lockout status.
 Follow conditions precisely.**